eclipse-sumo/sumo/docs/web/docs/Demand/Importing_O/D_Matrices.md

 ## Creating TAZ files

-- TAZ definitions can be created direclty in [netedit](../../netedit.md#taz_traffic_analysis_zones)
+- TAZ definitions can be created directly in [netedit](../../netedit.md#taz_traffic_analysis_zones)
 - TAZ definitions can be created by drawing polygons in [netedit](../../netedit.md#pois_and_polygons), then using the tool